brianjimenez/pydock_tutorial/README.md

 PyMOL> align /T26_XXX//A, /2hqs//A
 ```

 The complex structure (PDB code 2HQS) has several copies in the asymmetric unit.
 We will use as reference the complex formed by chains A and H. Check the differences (in terms of RMSD) in the ligand position between your docking models and the real crystallographic structure.
+You have already in the results folder the `T26_ref.pdb` reference structure created for your convenience.

 Remarks on RMSD: